 Almudena Cañibano: publishing a FT (ESCP Europe – Madrid Campus)

-Almudena Cañibano – ESCP Europe (Madrid Campus) publishing a FT
+Almudena Cañibano – ESCP Europe (Madrid Campus)

 Cañibano A. (2018).
 “Workplace flexibility as a paradoxical phenomenon: Exploring employee experiences”, Forthcoming in Human Relations.